-The credit facilities of our subsidiaries and the indentures governing our and our subsidiaries' other debt contain a number of significant covenants that could adversely affect our stockholders and our ability to operate our business.
+The credit facilities of our subsidiaries and the indentures governing our and our subsidiaries' other debt contain a number of significant covenants that could adversely affect our ability to operate our business, and therefore could adversely affect our results of operations and the price of our Class A common stock.
 These covenants restrict our and our subsidiaries' ability to:

 - pay dividends or make other distributions;

 - receive distributions from our subsidiaries;

-- make certain investments or acquisitions;
+- · make certain investments or acquisitions;

 - enter into related party transactions;

 - dispose of assets or merge;

 - incur additional debt;

 - · repurchase or redeem equity interests and debt;

 - grant liens; and

 - pledge assets.